nreddy216/nidhi-reddy.com/src/data/projects/google-io-collaboration-of-the-cosmos/index.md

 video_title: Timelapse of Google I/O Date Reveal
 title: "Google I/O Collaboration of the Cosmos"
 description: "In order to unlock the dates for Google I/O, we created a cryptic, collaborative puzzle."
 description_long: "Each year, Google I/O has a virtual scavenger hunt for developers as a teaser to get folks excited about their event.
 In early 2020, we created a collaborative puzzle that required a mass number of users to unlock the dates for this year's conference.
-I was the technical lead and a senior developer on this project.<br><br>Technologies used include Preact, PixiJS, Firestore, Cloud Functions, and App Engine."
+I was a senior developer and technical lead on this project.<br><br>Technologies used include Preact, PixiJS, Firestore, Cloud Functions, and App Engine."
 url: https://events.google.com/io/mission
 date: "2020"
 tags: ["Tech Lead", "Creative Tech", "Work"]